 Enormous strides have been made globally in increasing literacy in the last two hundred years globally, and in less developed nations across the last 30 years.
 This is largely down to increased understanding of the importance of education generally in achieving prosperity, both for the individual and for the wider society.
 Education was focused originally on boys alone, then on boys primarily, and is now widely accepted for everyone.
 Efforts are now being made to focus specifically on educating girls both at the national level and by global agencies.
 UNESCO declared in 2014 that gender parity has been achieved in education, but with some caveats.
 Although gender gaps in enrolment and attainment are declining in many countries, too many young people, especially girls, never enter school at all, and there continue to be gender gaps in key skills, such as literacy.
 This has had a direct effect on when and how many times a young woman gives birth.
 Where there are declines in spending on education, the effect of the stall in education was early fertility.

 Individuals have also made a difference through history, campaigning for girls to receive an education in their own right.
-Today, examples include Malala, a remarkable young woman shot for trying to attend school in Afghanistan, who was given the Nobel Peace prize for her subsequent work to campaign for girls education.
+Today, examples include Malala, a remarkable young woman shot for trying to attend school in Pakistan, who was given the Nobel Peace prize for her subsequent work to campaign for girls education.
 Women who have reached positions of unusual political power have often used this to ensure girls’ education is taken seriously.
 Ellen Johnson Sirleaf, the first female president in an African country (Liberia), used her power to expand the quality of girls’ education in preschool and primary education by joining the Global Partnership for Education back in 2007.
 Despite dealing with the Ebola crisis in 2015, she worked to reopen schools and provide education for all students.
 The former US First Lady, Michele Obama, spearheaded the Let Girls Learn organization in March 2015 through the Peace Corps programme.
 Hilary Rodham Clinton, Erna Solberg and Julia Gillard have worked similarly from their leadership roles in the US, Norway/Malawi and Australia respectively.

 Although this field is complicated by other social dynamics, it’s now clear that getting more girls into school, and giving them a quality education, has a series of profound, cascading effects: reduced incidence of disease, higher life expectancy, more economic prosperity, fewer forced marriages, and fewer children.
 Better educational access and attainment not only equips women with the skills to deal with the effects of climate change, but it gives them influence over how their communities militate against it.